 The best way to explore Khanom is by renting a motorbike and having your little adventure.

-Home to a stunning coastal strip adorned with white sand beaches, coral reefs, waterfalls within the Chumphon Archipelago National Park, Chumphon is an awesome destination for outdoor lovers and families to experience Tropical Thailand.
+Home to a stunning coastal strip adorned with white sand beaches, coral reefs, and waterfalls within the Chumphon Archipelago National Park, Chumphon is an excellent destination for outdoor lovers and families to experience Tropical Thailand.

 From learning to scuba dive to exploring the dense jungles hiking, there are many things and something for everyone in Chumphon, which needs at least a few days to be spent.
 You can rent a motorbike and travel independently, swinging between beaches and mountains.

 Recommended: Chumphon: Koh Ran Ped Guided Snorkeling Cruise & Seafood

 Among the many places to go off the beaten track in Thailand is Phetchabun, which is home to many beautiful Buddhist temples, national parks, forests, mountains, and waterfalls.

 You will instantly love Phetchabun if you love nature.
 It is one of the most beautiful hidden gems for those looking to go off the beaten path.